johnnyreilly/typescript-go-considered-brilliant/README.md

 The language and type checker are unaffected by the port.
 Syntax is unchanged.
 You'll still be writing `type`s and `interfaces`s as you were before.
 No difference.

 The same applies to the type checker.
-Code that failed to type check before, will still fail to type check with TypeScript-Go:
+Code that failed to type check before, will still fail to type check with TypeScript 7:

 ```ts
 const i: number = "not actually a number";